Start Free Trial Book a Demo

 It’s not enough to use a generic tool such as Google Docs and hope to generate high-quality documentation that is fit for purpose.
 You need specialist tools called knowledge base software that provide you with all the functionality you need to create technical documentation at speed.

-There are many tools out there that help you with publishing your documentation, which includes GitBook.
+There are many tools out there that help you publish your documentation, including GitBook.
 While GitBook is an excellent option in some cases, you’ll also want to consider alternative tools like Document360 or Confluence.
 We hope this post will make your search for the right documentation tool just a little bit easier.

 GitBook is documentation software for technical teams, particularly for technical writers and software developers.
 GitBook provides a powerful way to author, organize and sync your technical content for internal or external users of your product or even create documentation for your teams working on technical projects.
 GitBook is especially suitable for technical teams that want to integrate with GitHub, with the ability to sync your documentation and preserve prior versions.
 GitBook mimics the workflows of Git, such as using commits to make edits and keeping your docs in sync with your codebase – without the complexity.